PostHog/posthog.com/contents/blog/ga4-alternatives.md

 #### Verdict

 [PostHog](https://posthog.com/) is an all-in-one platform for tracking user behavior in apps and websites.
-While it's a [powerful tool for marketing)(/blog/posthog-marketing) in the right hands, it's best deployed by product and engineering teams seeking deep insights into how users use their product.
+While it's a [powerful tool for marketing](/blog/posthog-marketing) in the right hands, it's best deployed by product and engineering teams seeking deep insights into how users use their product.
+Integrated session recording, A/B testing and feature flag products mean it can also replace several other products in a company's tech stack.

 ### Matomo